Recently named one of the Top 25 Museums in the United States by TripAdvisor!

 Images of firefighters and artifacts are sensitively and reverently arranged, and their poignancy lies in their ability to provoke thought about their connection to their owners.
 A shattered makeup case, for example, evokes sympathy for a woman who held this item in her final hours, and a photograph of a desk calendar lying in the rubble brings up questions about its owner’s schedule on that fateful day.
 Recently inducted into Trip Advisor’s "Hall of Fame" for being a 5-star rated Museum for five straight years.

 For heightened security purposes in New York, all purses and bags must be checked at tour start or you will be denied entry.
 Tiny purses do not need to be checked.
 Please arrive only 5 minutes prior to tour time.
 The tour length is 1.5-2 hours.
 Cameras are allowed, but videotaping is not.
 Phone calls are not allowed inside the Museum.
 Wheelchair accessible.

 The Ground Zero Museum Workshop should not be confused with the 9/11 Memorial Museum.
-The 9/11 Memorial is always free and open to the public and does not require tickets.
 The Ground Zero Museum Workshop tour does not focus on the day of 9/11, but rather the 9-month “Recovery Period” when cameras were not allowed, making this collection so rare.
 You even have the ability to touch some of World Trade Center artifacts.
 Recently named one of TripAdvisor's Top 25 Museums in the United States.